Port Authority of New York and New Jersey: Airports

 Both Kennedy and LaGuardia airports are owned by the City of New York and leased to the Port Authority for operating purposes.
 Newark Liberty is owned by the cities of Elizabeth and Newark and is also leased to the Authority.
 In 2007, Stewart International Airport, owned by the State of New York, was leased to the Port Authority.
 The Port Authority officially took over select management functions of the Atlantic City International Airport on July 1, 2013, in conjunction with the South Jersey Transportation Authority, which leases the airport site from the FAA.

 JFK, LaGuardia, and Newark Liberty as a whole form the largest airport system in the United States, second in the world in terms of passenger traffic, and first in the world by total flight operations, with JFK being the 19th busiest in the world and the 6th busiest in the U.S.

 Heliports

-The Authority operated the Downtown Manhattan Heliport (Manhattan, New York) until the lease expired in August 2007 but continued to operate it until the next leasee took over.
+The Authority operated the Downtown Manhattan Heliport (Manhattan, New York) until the lease expired in August 2007 but continued to operate it until the next lessee took over.
 The Authority had operated the other heliports in Manhattan but gave up leases for all of them over the years.

 Bridges and tunnels

 The Port Authority manages every crossing between New York City and New Jersey, which include the George Washington Bridge, the Lincoln Tunnel, and the Holland Tunnel, which all connect Manhattan and Northern New Jersey, as well as the Goethals Bridge, the Bayonne Bridge, and the Outerbridge Crossing, which connect Staten Island and New Jersey.
+They also maintain many entrances approaches to these crossings, such as the GWB Plaza and Lincoln Tunnel Helix.